-Throughout the coldest and hottest moments in Suffolk/Nassau County, your heating and cooling system is a critical ally in keeping your home comfortable.
+Throughout the coldest and hottest moments in Long Island, your heating and cooling system is a critical ally in keeping your home comfortable.
 However, it’s also your worst enemy when trying to decrease your energy consumption.
 According to the U.S. Department of Energy, your HVAC system could be the culprit behind nearly half of the energy you use.

 That large draw of energy makes your HVAC unit a perfect place to start changing your energy habits.
 Whether you’re looking to shrink your carbon footprint or want to lower your utility bill, there are several ways—big and small—to manage how your heating and cooling system uses energy.

 The air filters in your HVAC system are important to upholding your home’s air quality.
 They help capture a variety of debris—including dust, dirt and other small particles—and stop them from polluting your house.
 However, dirty filters impact even more than the air quality.
 According to the U.S. Department of Energy, a dirty filter can reduce air conditioner efficiency by up to 15 percent.
 Changing out your air filter routinely keeps your system from using an unnecessary amount of energy.
 Replace one-inch pleated filters each month.
 Remember, filters might need more frequent attention if your HVAC system is in constant use, is subject to dusty conditions, or you have pets inside.
 Contact Airmax Long Island Inc to find out what frequency of filter change is appropriate for your system.